top of page

 Perhaps the single most obvious manifestation of the messianic military might and memory embodied in Russkiy Mir can be found in the Military Cathedral dedicated to the armed forces of the Russian Federation.

-Turning away from the West culturally, and politically, also means turning away from the West financially.
+For Russkiy Mir, turning away from the West culturally, and politically, also means turning away from the West financially.
 The ultimate goal is autarky or self-sufficiency.
 However, this does not mean staying out of the West completely.

 This is because its “destiny,” its future greatness can be found in where its past greatness was lost, by reconquering so-called “stolen” lands.
 Russia’s geographical bounds “at least”, extend as far east as Vladivostok.